 Everything I Never Told You (ISBN-13: 978-0143127550) by Celeste Ng is a book that has been on my radar for a while now.
 It was Ng’s debut novel, and won the Amazon Book of the Year award in 2014.
 I finally decided to purchase and read this when Amazon had the Kindle edition of this book, and a few other New York Times’ best sellers, for a mere $3.00.
 I chose to include this book in my Booking Around the World series because I wanted my selection for the United States to be special.
 Sadly, the majority of the books I have read have been written by American authors (which is precisely why I created the challenge for myself in the first place).
 I decided that when I selected a book for the United States, I wanted to choose an author that represented the diversity of America well, and I think I made a good choice.

 I was shocked when I dove headfirst into a few chapters of this book and had to set it down because of how quickly I was getting attached to it.
 Let me tell you, this almost never happens.
 There are books I can’t put down because the stories are just that compelling, but the reason I had to set this one down is because the themes were hitting a little too close to home, and it was beginning to scare me.
-Nevertheless, I couldn’t resist for long, and had to pick it back up the following day and finish the novel.
+Nevertheless, I couldn’t resist for long, and had to pick it back up the following day and finish the novel in a few hours.

 As a Taiwanese-American, I am always wary of immigrant stories.
 Oftentimes, they have overly singular themes and end up being derivative.
 Sometimes, they are written by authors who are not a part of the culture they are writing about, which is always dangerous territory.
 At the same time, there are so many spaces within the literary world that need to be filled with more American immigrant stories, to diversify the narrative of what American life looks like.
 Now more than ever, it is important to look to our country’s history of mistreating immigrants.
 It is rather sobering, and it is vital we do not forget these stories lest we make the same mistakes again.